gyanyip/ow-project/README.md

 # ow-project
-This is for testing purpose
+This is for testing purpose how git and github works